 14. The TA Crossmember may now be slid rearwards while inserting the Urethane Pivot Bolt Assembly into the TA Crossmember Receiver Tube.
-Due to the tight fit, a rubber mallet may be used to position the TA Crossmember rearwards on the Urethane Pivot Bolt Assembly.

 15. The rearward edge of the urethane (closest to the TA) must be flush with the rearward edge of the Receiver Tube to provide proper clearance during suspension movement, and for the grease fitting to lubricate the Urethane Bushings properly.